Ghadeer074/Ghadeer074/README.md

 - 👋 Hi, I’m @Ghadeer074
-- 👀 I’m interested in Software engneering and Artificial intelligence
+- 👀 I’m interested in Software engneering, Artificial intelligence, and Data science.
 - 🌱 I’m currently learning Python and Artificial intelligence fundamentals, and Full-stack devoloping.
 - 💞️ I’m looking to collaborate on Programming projects and anything related to AI
 - 📫 How to reach me : https://www.linkedin.com/in/ghadeer-fallatah-842988286/